Lovrom8/RSMods/docs/asio-drop-pedal.md

 ![Pedal readout and engine notice at launch](images/overlay-asio-drop-pedal-engine.png)

 The same line is written to the debug log (`Drop pedal engine: ...`).
-If the notice reads `Cable Drop Pedal` instead, the ASIO chain did not come up — see [troubleshooting](#troubleshooting).
+If the notice reads `Cable Drop Pedal` instead, the ASIO chain did not initialize; see [troubleshooting](#troubleshooting).
 The engine cannot change without relaunching, since the hooks bind the audio driver for the session.

 ## How it works

-The mod hooks the ASIO driver underneath RS_ASIO and pitch shifts the raw guitar signal before the game receives it, by period-synchronous splicing — the technique the DigiTech Drop family uses.
-The game then behaves natively: detection, the tuner and every tone process an already-retuned instrument, so nothing is redirected.
+The mod hooks the ASIO driver underneath RS_ASIO and pitch shifts the raw guitar signal before the game receives it.
+The shifter uses period-synchronous splicing.
+Rocksmith receives a shifted input signal, so detection, the tuner and tone processing operate on the same pitch-shifted audio.
+No tuning-reference redirect is required.

 The shifter trails the input by up to one pitch period of the note being played (roughly 1-13 ms depending on the string), on top of the interface's